About Directory Opus

 All this being said, I don't consider myself to be an Opus expert.
 Such experts do exist, and they are a precious and wonderful breed.
 Which brings me to…

-I should add that the forum covers a wide range of topics not covered on these pages.
+I should add that the forum covers a wide range of topics not discussed here.
 We all have different needs, and I am constantly surprised to learn about the different ways in which some people use Directory Opus.

 The Dear Opus Interface to Directory OpusDirectory Opus is designed so that you can customize it to your heart's content.
 With that in mind, it ships with toolbars that are fairly plain.